 How to compare 0% balance transfers credit cards

 Here are the most important factors you should keep in mind to find the best* 0 balance transfer card to consolidate your debt:

 - How much you are allowed to transfer.
 Depending on the bank, you could be able to transfer up to 95% of the approved credit limit.
 This means that if a credit card's maximum credit limit is $40,000 you will be able to balance transfer up to $38,000 to this card if approved for the maximum limit.
 Refer to our guide on each bank's balance transfer limit and how much they will allow you to balance transfer.

 - Make sure you can transfer to the new bank.
 You can't transfer your balance to a new card under the same bank.
 This means that you also can't transfer balances between banks that are owned by the same provider.
-For example, you can't balance transfer between St.George and Bank of Melbourne, since they belong to the same credit provider.
+For example, you can't balance transfer between St.George and Bank of Melbourne as they're both owned by Westpac.
 Refer to our guide on which banks you can balance transfer to, so your balance transfer request is successful.

 - Rewards.
 Credit card rewards are earned based on how much you spend on the card, so they are not usually a priority when you want to pay off debt.
 Plus, it's important to remember that balance transfers don't earn points.
 But if you want to earn rewards in the future, considering this feature when you apply for a 0% balance transfer could save you adding another card to your wallet later on.

 - Complimentary extras.
 Many credit cards come with perks such as complimentary international travel insurance, extended warranties and purchase protection insurance.
 These benefits can add value to a card but are usually less important when compared to features such as the balance transfer offer and ongoing fees.